sabre-io/sabre.io/source/dav/building-a-caldav-client.md

 * The url
 * The etag

 In this case all urls ended with .ics.
-This is often the case, buy you must not rely on this.
+This is often the case, but you must not rely on this.
 In this case the UID in the calendar object was also identical to a part of the url.
 This too is often the case, but again not something you can rely on, so don't make any assumptions.